malcolmsgc/FCC-TicTacToe/README.md

 Tic Tac Toe (a.k.a Noughts and Crosses) game.
-React single page app as part of Free Code Camp challenge.
+React app as part of Free Code Camp challenge.